hauwyn/weather-station/README.md

 # weather-station
 weather station for hummingbird technologies

+weather_station_daily.py can store data as csv and db file

 weather_station_total.py is for record all data in one file

 serial_port_test.py is for teat Rxd and Txd port in Pin (8, 10)